What should you do if your 1920’s duplex is missing the built-ins and charm that made them so popular?

 And if you’re simply in the market for a conversation piece, odds are a porcelain embalming table or theater seats from Northrup Auditorium could do the trick.

 Bauer Brothers will also buy or take in trade unwanted architectural items.
 And if it’s too big and cumbersome?
-They’ll even come pick it up.
+They’ll even come to pick it up.

 These places exist elsewhere.
 In Los Angeles, for example, you may have similar luck downtown at Santa Fe Wrecking.